BroadbentT/STEG-MASTER/README.md

 Python script file bundle to decrypt hidden data stored in images.

-Contains a range of tools used in the black art of steganography, tools can be used seperately or via the master control menu.
+Contains a range of tools used in the black art of steganography, tools that can be used seperately or via the master control program.

 ![Screenshot](picture0.png)